Everything to know about Wimbledon 2026

 How do you get a ticket on the day through the Queue?

-Queuing is a marvelous British institution and, as one would expect at the All England Club, it is done with style and grace.
-If you hope to purchase tickets on the day, head to the lush lawns of Wimbledon Park (opposite the All England Club), where charming stewards politely guide visitors into the Queue.
+If you hope to purchase same-day tickets, head to the lush lawns of Wimbledon Park (opposite the All England Club), where charming stewards politely guide visitors into the Queue.
 Once the embossed queue card is in hand, it's simply a waiting game.
+Tickets are sold one per person and are not transferable.
+Once the grounds reach capacity, no more tickets for the day are sold.

 What about waiting overnight for Centre Court and Court No.1 tickets?

 A cheery blue-blazer brigade of stewards will wake campers at precisely 6am.
-It doesn't matter if they've had a poor night's sleep, excitement and anticipation is everywhere.
+It doesn't matter if they've had a poor night's sleep; excitement and anticipation are everywhere.
 After the tents have come down and camping kit has been safely stored in the park's left luggage facility (£5 charge, card only), colored wristbands are issued for each of the show courts.
 If you're in the first 500 in the Queue your choice of court is almost guaranteed, while those further down are relying on a little luck.

 As everyone is now aware who they'll be watching on court, the enthusiasm continues to build within the lines of soon-to-be spectators as they meander closer and closer to the entry gates.
 Note: payments must be made by credit or debit card.
 With money spent, tickets in hand and giggles in tow, you should spill through the turnstiles and into the grounds at 10:30am.
 Matches begin on the outside courts at 11am, with show courts starting at 1pm.